Is Windows Defender Good Enough in 2024? Full Guide

 Bottom Line:

-Malwarebytes is a decent but minimal antivirus.
+Though somewhat minimalistic, Malwarebytes is an improvement on Defender.
 It provides excellent malware protection and anti-phishing controls with a user-friendly dashboard, but not much else.
 Its scanning engine is as accurate as Norton, and the bundled VPN is also pretty good.
 Malwarebytes comes with a 60-day money-back guarantee.

 Read the full Malwarebytes review here >